giucris/yasp/README.md

           SELECT *
           FROM my_csv
           WHERE id=1
+      dependsOn:                # Depends on to enforce dependency
+        - csv_load
     - id: sink_data             # Id of the sink action.
       dataset: my_csv_filtered  # Name of the dataset to sink.
       dest:                     # Destination field, contains all the Dest configuration to write the data